One building, two phases

 By supporting a new College of Engineering building, you’ll help build the state’s science, technology and engineering workforce and keep Wisconsin companies competitive.

-Contact us at email@example.com to learn how you can get involved in advocating for this project.
+And, contact us at firstname.lastname@example.org to learn about other ways you can get involved in advocating for this project.